kkrick-sdsu/csu-tide.github.io/docs/jupyterhub/faqs-spacemanagement.md

 ![Download Files](/images/jupyterhub/faq-space4.png)

 {: .note }
-You can not download directories.
+You cannot download directories.
 If you wish to download a directory, consider creating a zip archive.

 ## Back Up to a Zip Archive